dibyendumajumdar/ravi/readthedocs/ravi-overview.rst

 Ravi Programming Language
 =========================

-Ravi is an experimental derivative/dialect of Lua.
+Ravi is an experimental derivative/dialect of `Lua 5.3 <http://www.lua.org/>`_, with limited optional static typing and an LLVM based JIT compiler.
 Ravi is a Sanskrit word that means the Sun.

 Lua is perfect as a small embeddable dynamic language.
 So why a derivative?
 The reason is primarily to extend Lua with static typing for greater performance.
 However, at the same time maintain full compatibility with standard Lua.